-Check out the pleated paper shades available at home improvement warehouses for about $3-$4 each.
+Check out the pleated paper shades available at home improvement warehouses.
+They are very affordable.
 They come with an adhesive strip at the top which will stick to a window frame or directly on the glass.
 They are easily trimmed with scissors to any width and length.
 I think they only come in white, but that would give maximum reflection of sunlight anyway.

 Once they’re hung, two plastic clips will allow any length you desire.
 Although they are sold as a “temporary” window covering for when you need instant privacy, they can last for years.

 Related: 11 Ways to Save at Home Depot